 Then their is the driving experience.
 The crossover will generally be more fun to drive, and of course many buyers do not want to be seen in a minivan, figuring that it makes them look like they settled down.
 That’s all a question of opinion of course

-Thank you to Civic Motors Honda!! for their help with this article
+Thank you to Guelph City Mazda for their help with this article